CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 Rerunning the 12US1 case on 8x12 processors - for total of 96 processors.

-It takes about 13 minutes of initial I/O prior to the model starting.
+It took about 39 minutes of initial I/O prior to the model starting.

 ## Once the model starts running (see Processing cmpleted ...) in the log file, then use htop to view the CPU usage.